Anahita-09/Meet-Ana/README.md

 - Song convers of songs in multiple languages
 - Styled boxes, header and footer
 - Icons in the footer that link to my email, github and linkedin.

+# Prospective Idea
+In the portfolio page of the website, I describe my prospective hardware project idea.
+Which I'm making in my school's Incubator class.
+I explain my idea and also included a few frequently asked question.

 # Stack
 I built this website using HTML, CSS and Javascript and I'm so proud of how the project has turned out.